 In April 2017, we acquired exclusive worldwide rights to Klarity, an innovative and patented ophthalmic topical solution and gel technology for patients with dry eye disease (DED).
 Klarity is designed to protect and rehabilitate the ocular surface following ophthalmic surgery, contact lens wear, or in patients with moderate to severe DED.
 The Klarity formulations are preservative-free and can be formulated to any viscosity, ranging from a topical drop or gel to a dispersive viscosurgical device.
-We launched our first Klarity based formulations which include the active ingredient of cyclocsporine in October 2017, and intend to launch other Klarity based formulations later this year and in 2018.
-We expect the Klarity formulations will be the cornerstone of our new DED program.
+We expect the Klarity formulations will be the cornerstone of our new DED program, which we have launched in the second half of 2017.